DevExpress/devextreme-documentation/api-reference/10 UI Widgets/GridBase/1 Configuration/onEditCanceled.md

 ---
 ---
 ##### shortDescription
-A callback function that is executed after a user canceled editing.
+A callback function that is executed after a user cancels editing.

 ##### param(e): Object
 Information about the event that caused the function's execution.